tanmaychimurkar/tanmaychimurkar.github.io/content/posts/tools/tmux.md

 # Congratulations

 You are now a pro terminal user who uses tmux to set up their workflow.
-Hopefully, you should soon see a boost in your productivity, and the will also fall in love with your terminal :)
+Hopefully, you should soon see a boost in your productivity, and will also fall in love with your terminal :)

 Until next time!!